ChunTingShen/chuntingshen.github.io/cts-website/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run deploy`

+Change to main branch.
+Run npm run build locally to ensure it creates the statics/ folder containing the production-ready version of your site.

+Deploy with npm run deploy.
+This will push the build/ folder to the gh-pages branch.

+After deployment, your GitHub repository should have two branches:

+- main (or your default branch) for source code.
+- gh-pages for the built version of your website.

+Deployed website will now be available at https://chuntingshen.github.io/.
+The gh-pages branch will only contain the statics/ folder content, while your source code remains in the main branch.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\